Atomdonat/MusicPlayer/docs/README.rst

 -  RTD submodules not rendering because other project relevant modules (e.g. numpy) wouldn’t be installed (requirements.txt missing in readthedocs.yaml)
+-  among other attributes ‘.env’ is also part of globals() (leaking API keys is bad)

 Code/Comment Highlighting (in Pycharm)
 --------------------------------------